How to Harness the Obscured Power Of Dim Dreams

 The scenery is out of focus in a dim dream.
 Ask why, “What is my subconscious saying by this?”

-Seven common dim dream themes
+Seven common faded dream themes

 They seem to center on several themes.
 If you encounter more, if you have additional suggestions for the list, please detail below in the comments section.